/5 ignition for BMW motorcycles

 4. Pull the condenser wire off and let it hang in the air.
 Repeat #3.
 If you now get a spark of any color, replace the shorted condenser.
 Still no spark, proceed.

 5. Remove the fuel tank and make a continuity test of the primary side of each coil.
 With the ignition switch off and the points open, touch the ohmmeter leads to # 1 and # 15 of the coil, repeat on the other coil.
 That will show a coil that is completely open, replace them.
 The correct amount of resistance is less than 5 ohms.
 One coil could be “open” or infinite resistance and the other is still OK.
 Replace them both, as they are the same age.
 It is reasonable for the coils to last 10-15 years or so.
 They are now about 30 years old and that is unreasonable to expect them to still be OK.
 Replace them as a matter of course.
 Coils can partially function and be very hard to diagnose.
-To be safe you should replace your unknown aged coils that are perfectly and keep the old ones as spares.
+To be safe you should replace your unknown aged coils that seem perfectly good, but keep the old ones as spares.
 Coils can be found for around $50-$60, for both, on the Internet.
 They are standard 6 volt Volkswagen coils and easy to find.

 If the “practice test” explained above fails to show spark at the plugs, maybe it has no power getting to the ignition system.
 Rotate the engine until the points are open.
 Hook up a “jumper wire” from the positive terminal of the battery to the # 15 terminal of the coil.
 Short the # 1 terminal of the other coil to ground.
 This simulates the points.
 When you remove this “short” from ground, you should be able to observe a spark at the plug(s).
 At this point, you have supplied power directly to the coils and eliminated the points and condenser too.
 You are testing only the coils.
 If it fails this test, check the small jumper wire to make sure it is making a good electrical contact.
 If you can’t get a spark under these “friendly” conditions, then replace the coils.
 If it passes this test, your may still have intermittent coil problems that appear with heat and with the plugs under compression.